 In these later writings, the symbolic calculations are as a rule made separately from the running text (as can be seen in Woepcke's translation of al-Qalaṣādi), usually following after a phrase "its image is" and thus illustrating the preceding rhetorical exposition.
-They can also stand as marginal commentaries, as in the "Jerba manuscript" (written in Istanbul in 1747) of ibn al-Hā'im's Šarh al-Urjūzah al-Yasminīya, "Commentary to al-Yāsamin's Urjuza" (originally written in 1387) [ed.
-Abdeljaouad 2004].
-Such marginal calculations probably correspond to what was written on a takht (a dustboard, in particular used for calculation with Hindu numerals) or a lawha (a clayboard used for temporary writing) - see [Lamrabet 1994: 203] and [Abdeljaouad 2002: 27, 34f].
+They can also stand as marginal commentaries, as in the "Jerba manuscript" (written in Istanbul in 1747) of ibn al-Hāʾimʾs Šarh al-Urjūzah al-Yasminīya, "Commentary to al-Yāsaminʾs Urjuza" (originally written in 1387) [ed.
+Abdeljaouad, 2004].
+Such marginal calculations probably correspond to what was written on a takht (a dustboard, in particular used for calculation with Hindu numerals) or a lawha (a clayboard used for temporary writing) - see [Lamrabet 1994: 203] and [Abdeljaouad 2002: 14, 19f].

 Fibonacci, as stated, does not know the Maghreb notation (his copious use in non-algebraic contexts of rectangular schemes rendering what would be written on a lawha makes it almost certain he would have used it if he had known about it).
 Nor does the earliest generation of abbacus algebra as represented by Jacopo da Firenze's Tractatus algorismi [ed.
-Høyrup 2007a].^[8] Even algebraic abbre-
+Høyrup 2007a].^[9] Even algebraic abbreviations are absent in this earliest phase, although abbreviations are of course used profusely in the writing of current words.